5 ways to maximize card rewards earning potential

 “For example, if you spend a lot on gas, then you could have a card that pays you up to 5 percent for money spent on gas.
 That could be used as your gas-only card,” Jeff White said.

-A variety of cards on the market would fit such a need.
+A variety of cards on the market would fit such a need, offering quarterly discounts on items from groceries to home improvement.

 Switching between cards based on each purchase can get confusing, so consider downloading a free app that will tell you what card in your wallet is best for each transaction to maximize reward earnings.